 It is said that good things don’t come easy.
-Same is true in case of connecting with Meera Kaul, it took over one year before she could find some time to share her thought with www.thecherrytree.in
+The same is true in the case of connecting with Meera Kaul, it took over one year before she could find some time to share her thought with www.thecherrytree.in

 Excerpts from an interaction with Rajesh Prothi

 Traditionally, Kashmiri women have always opted for the medical profession.
 How come you decided to become an entrepreneur & an investor?

 The girls of my family have always stood out for our entrepreneurial acumen.
 If we haven’t made careers leading the world’s largest companies, we have been successful in building entrepreneurial assets.